While ‘Lego Batman’ Is Still Tops, Warner Bros. In Talks For Next Superman Movie

 Gross: $291,021,565

-To complicate matters more, Disney doesn’t own every Marvel character and 20th Century Fox has had some great success with its deeply dark Logan (currently the #2 movie in the country) and the R-rated Deadpool movies and Warner Bros. has taken notice.
-Flickering Myth has reported that the studio is also toying with the idea of making their own R-rated comic book movies with its DC Films.
-“However, given the sketchy nature of the source – and producer Charles Roven’s post-Deadpool comments that future DC movies will likely remain PG-13, I wouldn’t hold your breath for an R-rated The Batman just yet,” says Flicking Myth.
+To complicate matters more, Disney doesn’t own every Marvel character, and 20th Century Fox has had some great success with its deeply dark Logan (currently the #2 movie in the country) and the R-rated Deadpool movies, and Warner Bros. has taken notice.
+Flickering Myth has reported that the studio is also toying with the idea of making their own R-rated comic book movies with its DC movies.

+“However, given the sketchy nature of the source – and producer Charles Roven’s post-Deadpool comments that future DC movies will likely remain PG-13, I wouldn’t hold your breath for an R-rated The Batman just yet,” reports Flicking Myth.

 RELATED REPORTS FROM INQUISTER: